boseHere/bosehere.github.io/_pages/about.md

 My name is Maya Bose.
 I am a 5th year Graduate Candidate in the Gilbert S. Omenn Department of Computational Medicine & Bioinformatics at the University of Michigan, where I work in the lab of Stephen Parker.

 I use single-nucleus multiomics (RNAseq and ATACseq) to identify how genetic variations--especially in the non-coding regions of the genome--result in complex metabolic and cardiovascular diseases.
-To do this, I identify and benchmark tools for differential cell type abundance, differential gene expresison, and differential chromatin accessibility analysis.
+To do this, I apply and benchmark tools for differential cell type abundance, differential gene expresison, and differential chromatin accessibility analysis.

 My work has been funded by the National Human Genome Research Institute 5T32HG000040-22 and by Pfizer, inc.